Blue at First Glance

 > Louis Vachon, President and CEO of National Bank of Canada

-National Bank is grateful to the many sponsors for their financial support of this important legacy to the city.
+National Bank is grateful to the many sponsors and private partners for their financial support of this important legacy to the city.
 Through their alliance with Bleu de bleu, they are contributing to raising Montreal’s profile as a cultural metropolis on the world stage.

 Bleu de bleu is an art installation created at the initiative of National Bank to celebrate Montreal’s 375th anniversary.
-For years, Louis Vachon, President and Chief Executive Officer of National Bank, wanted to revamp the busy stretch of highway leading from the Montreal airport to the outskirts of the city.
+The piece transforms the stretch of highway connecting the airport to downtown with the panache associated with Montreal.
 It’s estimated that some 290,000 commuters travel along this stretch of highway every day, and that more than 13 million people travel through the airport yearly.

 Bleu de bleu is fully financed by private partners and local patrons of the arts who believe in raising Montreal’s profile on the world stage through creative endeavours and the development of its tourism and economic sectors.

-With the help of a series of key partners (MTQ, the City of Montreal, boroughs), a study was conducted to determine the feasibility of the project, with a review of constraints, obstacles in place, and solutions that could embellish and improve the stretch of highway between Downtown Montreal and the airport.
+With the help of a series of key partners (MTQ, the City of Montreal, boroughs), a study was conducted to determine the feasibility of the project, with a review of constraints, obstacles in place, and solutions to revamp the stretch of highway between Downtown Montreal and the airport.

 Bleu de bleu will be in place for approximately five years.